-Children come to Ryvers Nursery to be happy and successful.
-At Ryvers Nursery we do not just provide a broad and balanced learning experience for our children, we also provide one with depth, challenging them to become curious and independent learners who are inspired by our rich and varied curriculum.
+Children come to Ryvers Early Years to be happy and successful.
+At Ryvers Early Years we do not just provide a broad and balanced learning experience for our children, we also provide one with depth, challenging them to become curious and independent learners who are inspired by our rich and varied curriculum.

 We create a safe and happy environment with motivating and enjoyable learning experiences that enable children to become confident and independent learners.
 We value the individual child and work alongside parents and others to meet their needs and help every child to reach their full potential.